JitendraZaa/BeProductiveChromeExtension/ReadMe.md

 # Chrome Extension to improve productivity

+## What it does
+1. Blocks websites that you want to avoid
+1. Shows a motivational quote every time you open a new tab

 ## How to use it
 1. Download this code in a folder
 1. Open Chrome and go to `chrome://extensions/`